k9chen/k9chen.github.io/_pages/about.md

 ---
+``Translational Neuroscience Research`` @ [UVASOM Stroke & Vascular Pathology Laboratory](https://med.virginia.edu/neurosurgery/research/stroke-and-vascular-lab/) • ``Previously``: [BNIC](https://www.barrowneuro.org/for-physicians-researchers/research/research-programs-labs/neuroimaging/imaging-center/) / [HU](https://home.hamptonu.edu/)

 I am a third-year at the [University of Virginia](https://www.virginia.edu/) pursuing a double major in neuroscience and chemistry with a minor in bioethics.
 I am advised by Dr. [Petr Tvrdik](https://med.virginia.edu/bims/faculty/?facbio=1&id=48788) in the Department of Neurosurgery and Neuroscience at [UVA School of Medicine](https://med.virginia.edu/), where I conduct research in microglial dynamics following focal cerebral ischemia in mouse models.
-Presently, I am a research intern in the Division of Neuroimaging Research at [Barrow Neurological Institute](https://www.barrowneuro.org/for-physicians-researchers/research/research-programs-labs/neuroimaging/imaging-center/) working on developing a dMRI-based computational framework for improving the pathological specificity of nerve re/degeneration in peripheral neuropathy, advised by Dr. [Richard Dortch](https://www.barrowneuro.org/person/richard-dortch-phd/).
+Presently, I am a research intern in the Division of Neuroimaging Research at [Barrow Neurological Institute](https://www.barrowneuro.org/) working on developing a dMRI-based computational framework for improving the pathological specificity of nerve re/degeneration in peripheral neuropathy, advised by Dr. [Richard Dortch](https://www.barrowneuro.org/person/richard-dortch-phd/).

 My primary research focuses on translating neuropathological biomarkers and mechanisms of [nervous system disorders](https://www.ninds.nih.gov/health-information/disorders) into novel diagnostic and therapeutic tools for clinical applications through integrating computational and experimental methods.
 Of secondary interest to my research is analyzing the [neuroethical implications](https://www.ninds.nih.gov/current-research/focus-tools-topics/focus-neuroethics#:~:text=Neuroethics%20is%20a%20field%20that,identity%2C%20consciousness%2C%20and%20autonomy.) of brain intervention technologies on patient wellbeing in the context of delivering quality health care and running clinical trials to inform human understanding, ethics, and policy in research and development.